walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ... then type `/js sounds.` and press the TAB key to see a list of all possible sounds.

 Loops are a key part of programming in any language.
-JavaScript provides `for` and `while` statements for looping and many javascript libraries also provide their own custom looping functions.
+JavaScript provides `for` and `while` statements for looping and many JavaScript libraries also provide their own custom looping functions.
 You should use what you feel most comfortable with.